 How to Handle Social Media During the COVID-19 Outbreak

 1. Lead by example.
 Show them how you are supporting the community during the crisis

 Who are you as a brand and how can you be useful during this difficult time?

 Don’t hesitate to tell your audience how you are making a difference.
 If you are supporting relief efforts and causes that help the vulnerable, now is the perfect time to show it to the world using your social media.

 Additionally, if you have launched your own charitable work, go ahead and inform your audience about it.
-For example, London-based jewelry brand Alighieri is donating 20% of its website sales to the Trussel Trust who supports Food Banks around the UK.
-If you have a similar donation drive, create a very straightforward text-post on Instagram or Facebook to alert your audience.
+For example, London-based jewelry brand Alighieri is donating 20% of its website sales to the Trussel Trust which supports Food Banks around the UK.
+If you have a similar donation drive, create a straightforward text post on Instagram or Facebook to alert your audience.
 It doesn’t have to be too salesy because your focus here is not so much about gaining sales but more about encouraging donations for those in need.